NuclearInstruments/SCISDK/docs/custompacket.md

 In order to set to true the `check_align_word` parameter, the first word in the packet definition must be a constant.
 If the first word is a variable, the `check_align_word` parameter will be set to false and any attempt to set it to true will return NI_PARAMETER_CAN_NOT_BE_SET_WITH_THIS_CONFIG.

+## Data processing mode
+The `data_processing` parameter can be used to set the data processing mode.
+The data processing mode can be set to raw or decode.
+In raw mode the data are not processed and the user will receive the raw data from the FPGA.
+In decode mode the data are processed and the user will receive the data as they are pushed in the FPGA fifo, loosing the concept of packet.
+The custom packet behavior is the same of the list
+In decode mode the data are analized, divided in packet and it is possible to check the alignment to an aligment word.

 ## Commands
 The following commands are available: